 I’m please with the blinds I made, I just want to share these details with so you can choose what works better for your window.
 What do you think?
 Would you give a try to make relaxed shades?
 Don’t hesitate to share a picture of your shade if you decide to make one.

 Want to remember it?
-Save this Relaxed Roman Shade tutorial in your favorite Pinterest board.
+Save this tutorial to make Relaxed Roman Shades in your favorite Pinterest board.

 You will find all the tutorials featured in the video on my “Best DIY” page.